cedar-policy/rfcs/text/0024-schema-syntax.md

 Custom syntax users can rectify the situation by changing either the common type or entity type to a different name (or placing them in different namespaces).
 JSON syntax users can refer to both types distinctly, but will be warned that translation to the custom syntax will not be possible without changing the name.
 Translation tools can easily make this name change automatically.

+Note that translation from JSON to custom syntax is only problematic when a schema defines both a common and entity type of the same name.
+Translation tools can easily address this issue by renaming the common type (and offering to change the type name in the original JSON)

-Evaluating these rules against our tenets above, we can see:
+Evaluating these rules against our added tenets above, we can see:

 * Conflicting type names are discouraged by issuing a warning when there is overlap
 * Due to the choice in priority order, schemas will not break when new extension types are added
-* Translation from JSON to custom syntax is only problematic when a schema defines both a common and entity type of the same name.
-Translation tools can easily address this issue by renaming the common type (and offering to change the type name in the original JSON)
 * Only rule 4 (introducing the `__cedar` reserved namespace) is backward incompatible, and it is very unlikely to affect existing schemas.

 #### Rejected alternative designs for disambiguation